gliheng/flutter-app-template/README.md

 # Requirement

 - [Rust](https://www.rust-lang.org/tools/install)
+- cmake:
+    - Install on Mac with: `brew install cmake`
+    - Install on linux with `apt install cmake`
 - libglfw:
     - Install on Mac with: `brew install glfw`
     - Install on linux with `apt install libglfw3`